 If you want media publications to take interest in you, you need to have a strong angle and a clear objective.
 Your angle needs to be something unique or exciting about your brand – it could be a fascinating back story or a revolutionary feature with your product.

-As for your objective, you need to decide whether you’re looking to boost your reputation or simply gain exposure.
+As for your objective, you need to decide whether you are looking to boost your reputation or simply gain exposure.
 If your reputation is important, focus on encouraging positive reviews and telling inspirational stories.
-If it’s just exposure that you want, find ways to link your brand to current events through news stories and studies.
+If it is just exposure that you want, find ways to link your brand to current events through news stories and studies.

 Write a press release

-Once you have a clear angle and objective, it’s time to write a press release.
-This is the news piece that you’ll mail to each one of your media contacts.
+Once you have a clear angle and objective, it is time to write a press release.
+This is the news piece that you will mail or email to each one of your media contacts.
 This needs to be well written and engaging – it needs to be information that journalists want to write about and radio presenters want to interview you about.
 There are lots of tips on press release writing online that can help you.

 Do your media research

 Media research is likely to be the hardest part.
-This involves finding media outlets that you want to get coverage from – whether it be newspapers, magazines, blogs, radio shows or YouTube vlogs – and then finding contact details allowing you to get in touch.
-Try to understand the content and tone of each outlet so that you can alter your pitch dependant on the media outlet your contacting.
+This involves finding media outlets that you want to get coverage from – whether it be newspapers, magazines, blogs, radio shows, or YouTube vlogs – and then finding contact details allowing you to get in touch.
+Try to understand the content and tone of each outlet so that you can alter your pitch dependent on the media outlet your contacting.
 Online reputation management (ORM) is essential in the modern business marketplace.

 Consider upgrading your email service